VCGAN: Video Colorization with Hybrid Generative Adversarial Network: Experiment

 \subsection{Investigation of the Sensitiveness of Loss Coefficients}

 The coefficients of the objectives used for VCGAN optimization are empirically selected.
-To demonstrate that the proposed values are relatively better than other combinations, we conduct several experiments by adjusting some of the coefficients.
-The results on DAVIS and Videvo datasets are in Table IV.
+To demonstrate that the proposed coefficient combination is relatively better than other combinations, we conduct several experiments by adjusting some of the coefficients.
+The results on DAVIS and Videvo datasets are in Table \ref{loss_setting}.
 The proposed coefficients achieve relatively better values in terms of PSNR, SSIM, and Warp Error metrics.
-Also as shown in Figure \ref{coeff}, if VCGAN trained with all ``1'' coefficients, the colors are very consistent for far frames, since it may not balance high-quality colorization and temporal consistency well.
-If doubling $\lambda_G$ (i.e., s(4)), the results are almost monochrome.
+Also as shown in Figure \ref{coeff}, if VCGAN trained with all ``1'' coefficients (\emph{i.e.,} s(1)), the colors are very consistent for far frames, since it may not balance high-quality colorization and temporal consistency well.
+If doubling $\lambda_G$ (\emph{i.e.,} s(4)), the results are almost monochrome.
+If doubling $\lambda_{sl}$ (\emph{i.e.,} s(5)), the colors are also less vivid.
+In conclusion, the proposed coefficient combination is relatively better.